gpg/gnupg-doc/misc/id/openpgp-webkey-service/draft.md

 The first part MUST have "text" as its Content-Type and can be used to explain the purpose of the mail.
 For example it may point to this specification and explain on how to manually perform the protocol.
+By evaluating the Content-Language header of the request the provider may send back a localized version.

 The second part MUST have a Content-Type of "application/vnd.gnupg.wkd" and carry an OpenPGP encrypted message in